Druyv/Metis/README.md

 </details>

 Once the webinterface for adding/changing courses/assignments is implemented this step will no longer be necessary - but it is for now!

+## Running Metis

+After this, it is simply a question of running the `main.py` file either by manually running `python main.py` from your command line of choice or by setting it up as a job to be executed periodically.

 # Credits